directus-labs/guest-authoring/angular-with-directus/how to integrate directus with Angular.md

 ```ts
 {path: ':slug', component: PageComponent},
 ```
-Visit `http://localhost:4200/about` to view the privacy page.
-Replace the `slug` path parameter with `about` and `conduct` to view the content of about and conduct pages held in Directus.
+Visit `http://localhost:4200/about` to view the about page.
+Replace the `slug` path parameter with `privacy` and `conduct` to view the content of about and conduct pages held in Directus.

 ## Creating Blog Posts with Directus
 In your Directus project, create a new collection called `authors` with a single text input field called `name`.
 Add some authors to the collection.

-Next, create a new collection named `posts` - make the Primary ID Field an "Auto-incremented integer" called `id` which will correlate with the URL for the page.
-For example, `1` will later correlate to the page `localhost:3000/blog/1`.
+Next, create a new collection named `posts` - make the Primary ID Field a "Manually Entered String" called `slug` which will correlate with the URL for the page.
+For example, `hello-world` will later correlate to the page `localhost:3000/blog/hello-world`.

 Create the following fields for the `posts` data model.